University of Tennessee at Martin: Academics

-Given its rural location, much of the focus of the school has been on undergraduate studies in education and agriculture, although many other courses of study are offered, particularly in the liberal arts, and in recent years there has been an increasing emphasis on business, engineering, and music.
+Given its rural location, much of the focus of the school has been on undergraduate studies in agriculture, although many other courses of study are offered, particularly in the liberal arts, and in recent years there has been an increasing emphasis on business, engineering, and music.
 There is an active ROTC program and a school of nursing.
 The school is among the top providers of candidates to the University of Tennessee Health Science Center in Memphis.
 There is a growing graduate school, with most graduate degrees being conferred in education and business.

 The university is regionally accredited by the Southern Association of Colleges and Schools.
 For one year, from December 2015 until December 2016, the university was on probation for "falling short of standards related to evidence of institutional effectiveness and general education competencies."
-During the tenure of Dr. Robert Smith, UT Martin successfully met the challenge and was removed from probation.
-For this and other accomplishments during his 19 months as interim chancellor, the UT Board of Trustees honored Dr. Smith by removing the designation "interim" and officially named him the university's tenth chancellor.
-He was also granted the honorary title "chancellor emeritus."
+During the tenure of Robert Smith, UT Martin successfully met the challenge and was removed from probation.
+For this and other accomplishments during his 19 months as interim chancellor, the UT Board of Trustees honored Smith by removing the designation "interim" and officially named him the university's tenth chancellor.

-U.S. News & World Report in 2020 ranked the university tied for #28 in Regional Universities South.
+U.S. News & World Report in its 2024 edition ranked the university tied for #27 in Regional Universities South.